bootstrap-vue-next/bootstrap-vue-next/docs/components/Overlay.md

 ### Form confirmation prompt and upload status

-This example is a bit more complex, but shows the use of `no-wrap`, and using the `overlay` slot to present the user with a prompt dialog, and once confirmed it shows a uploading status indicator.
+This example is a bit more complex, but shows the use of `no-wrap`, and using the `overlay` slot to present the user with a prompt dialog, and once confirmed it shows an uploading status indicator.
 This example also demonstrates additional accessibility markup.

 <ClientOnly>